RTEMS/rtems-docs/c-user/region_manager.rst

     equal to eight.

 NOTES:
-    This directive will not cause the calling task to be preempted.
+    This directive will obtain the allocator mutex and may cause the calling task to be preempted.

     The following region attribute constants are defined by RTEMS: